Balthazar’s Simple Moules Marinière (Mussels)

 Why I never make mussels at home confounds me, especially after trying this Balthazar recipe for Moules Marinière.
-It’s so easy a … ok, no need to go there.
-But seriously, I followed this recipe to a tee (with the exception of the freshly ground white pepper … so French), and was so pleased, I’ve now made them twice in one week.
+I followed this recipe to a tee (with the exception of the freshly ground white pepper … so French), and was so pleased.
+I’ve now made them twice in one week.

 Source: The Balthazar Cookbook

 - 8 T. unsalted butter

 - 5 shallots, peeled and thinly sliced (or diced)

 - 4 garlic cloves, peeled and thinly sliced

 - 2 celery stalks, thinly sliced on the bias

 - freshly cracked white (or black) pepper to taste